searchivarius/PermTest/README.md

    Leonid Boytsov, Anna Belova, Peter Westfall, 2013, Deciding on an Adjustment for Multiplicity in IR Experiments.
    In Proceedings of SIGIR 2013.

+ If you use our software, please, consider citing this paper.